-- In a small bowl, combine yeast and 3/4 cup warm water – about 110 degrees.
+- In a small bowl, combine yeast and 3/4 cup warm water (180 ml // amount as original recipe is written // adjust if altering batch size) – about 110 degrees F (43 C).
 Too hot and it will kill the yeast!
 Let set for 5 minutes to activate.
-Sprinkle in 1 Tbsp of the sugar a few minutes in.
+Sprinkle in 1 Tbsp of the sugar (12 g // amount as original recipe is written // adjust if altering batch size) a few minutes in.

-- In a separate bowl, combine gluten free flour blend, salt, baking powder and remaining 2 Tbsp sugar.
+- In a separate bowl, combine gluten free flour blend, salt, baking powder and remaining 1-2 Tbsp sugar depending on preferred sweetness (12-25 g // amount as original recipe is written // adjust if altering batch size).
 Whisk until well combined.

 - Make a well in the dry mixture and add the yeast mixture.
-Add the olive oil and additional 1/2 cup warm water before stirring.
+Add the olive oil and additional 1/2 cup warm water (120 ml // amount as original recipe is written // adjust if altering batch size) before stirring.
 Then stir it all together until well combined, using a wooden spoon (see photo).

-- Lightly coat a baking sheet or pizza stone with non-stick spray and plop your dough down.
+- If using the whole dough to make one large pizza, spread onto a generously greased baking sheet or a pizza stone.
+Otherwise, make one smaller pizza and reserve the other half of the dough, wrapped in the fridge for several days.
 Using your hands and a little brown rice flour if it gets too sticky, work from the middle and push to spread/flatten the dough out to the edge (see pictures).
 You want it to be pretty thin – less than 1/4 inch.

 - Remove from oven and spread generously with your favorite pizza sauce, cheese and desired toppings.
 We went with Daiya to keep ours dairy-free.
-Pop back in oven for another 20-25 minutes, or until the crust edge looks golden brown and the toppings are warm and bubbly.
+Pop back in oven for another 15-25 minutes (depending on toppings), or until the crust edge looks golden brown and the toppings are warm and bubbly.

 - Cut immediately and serve.
 Reheats well the next day in the oven or microwave.

-* Nutrition information is a rough estimate for 1 slice without toppings.
+*Nutrition information is a rough estimate calculated with lesser amount of sugar and without toppings.

-* Recipe yields 1.5 crusts, enough for 2 small-medium pizzas, or 1 large and 1 personal pan.
+*Recipe (as originally written) yields enough for 2 small-medium pizza crusts or 1 large.